 Your next steps

 Lucky you!
-We just published an article that will walk you through the exact steps you need to take to create a blog that is successful.
+We have an article that will walk you through the exact steps you need to take to create a blog that is successful.
 This is a much more in depth and valuable article than most of the “how to start a blog articles” you’ll find on the Internet.
 Promise.

 And we’re not stopping there.

 We value your time, so trust me when I say this course will be well worthwhile.
 Plus, it’s totally free to sign up for the first 3 lessons, so go ahead and click the image below to sign up.